bjl32/ela/readme.md

 By reading and understanding this information, you should be ready to respond to a volcanic emergency and answer questions about how to evacuate safely.
 Stay informed, stay prepared, and stay safe.

 #### Now, goto [here](https://bjl32.github.io/ela) to get the quiz.
+And uh...if you think you can't do that, try [this](https://bjl32.github.io/ela/in.html).